sylefeb/Silice/projects/ram-ice-v/README.md

 Note the boot addresses being specified.

-Finally, to obtain reasonable audio from the 4-bits DAC, we create the PWMs, on for each left/right channel.
+Finally, to obtain reasonable audio from the 4-bits DAC, we create the PWMs, one for each left/right channel.

 ```c
   // audio pwms